Subhadip1001/JavaScript_Projects/README.md

 # Digital Clock
 It is a digital clock whic is showing always houre, miunite and second according to Indian time

+# Stone Paper Scissors
+It is a stone, paper, scissors game which you can paly for unlimited time. playing process : Coumputer randomly choose (stone, paper, scissor) any of them and you can choose any one of this three.